jenkinsci/jenkins-charm/README.md

 ## Scale out Usage

-The main method to use the Jenkins service at scale is to add units to the jenkins-slave, as illustrated in the example usage:
+The main method to use the Jenkins service at scale is to add units to the jenkins-agent, as illustrated in the example usage:

-    juju deploy -n 5 jenkins-slave
+    juju deploy -n 5 jenkins-agent

-Here the "-n 5" is adding 5 additional units (instances) to the jenkins-slave.
+Here the "-n 5" is adding 5 additional units (instances) to the jenkins-agent.
 Of course that "5" can be as large as you wish or your cloud provider supports.
 Additional information on scaling services with add-unit can be found at [Juju Scaling Docs](https://juju.ubuntu.com/docs/charms-scaling.html).

 ## Storage Support
 This charm includes Juju storage support which can be used in the standard way, for example: